Texas Workers' Compensation Laws

 If there is a dispute that you and the insurance carrier are unable to resolve, you may request dispute resolution through the Division of Workers' Compensation.
 You're free to represent yourself or request help from the Office of Injured Employee Counsel during this process, but an attorney can be extremely helpful in meeting deadlines and representing you against the insurance company's attorneys.

 Not Sure How to Navigate Workers' Comp?
-Receive a Free Claim Review from a Texas Attorney
+Get Help from a Texas Attorney

 The pain from an injury or illness is bad enough, but now you have to figure out how to pursue compensation to help pay your bills.
 An attorney can help you decide if your employer owes you money through works comp insurance or some type of legal action.
-Learn more about the process and your potential benefits by receiving a free claim evaluation from an attorney familiar with the workers' compensation laws in Texas.
+Learn more about the process and your potential benefits by speaking with an attorney familiar with the workers' compensation laws in Texas.